Deconstructing Diabetes

 What do I need to do to prepare for appointment?

-The more information you provide in your online form, the easier it is to thoroughly assess, and build an appropriate dietary plan tailored to you.
+The more information you provide in your online form, the easier it is to thoroughly assess your typical food intake and dietary habits, so that an appropriate plan can be tailored to you.
 Please complete the online form, forward any referral letters, blood glucose testing results, pathology tests, list of medications you take, and any necessary EPC paperwork.
-These can be emailed to admin@deconstructingdiabetes.com.au

 To get the most out of your appointment, it best that you have a distraction free environment, as well as secure internet.

-Will you provide me with a meal plan?
+Will you provide me with education materials?

 Do you teach carbohydrate counting?